Reliability-Latency-Rate Tradeoff in Low-Latency Communications with Finite-Blocklength Coding: Reliability-latency-rate tradeoff in the finite blocklength regime

 \section{Reliability-latency-rate tradeoff in the finite blocklength regime}

 In this section, we mainly focus on characterizing the reliability-latency-rate tradeoff in the FBL regime for low-latency communication systems.
-In Section III-A, we start by deriving the high-SNR slope of EC in the FBL regime with fixed error probability, which indicates the service-rate gain of the low-latency communication systems.
-Based on the results of the high-SNR slope of EC in the FBL regime, we further generalize the conclusions to characterize the reliability gain by representing error probability as a function of SNR in Section III-B. Finally, the gain-conservation equation, which reveals the tradeoff between the service-rate gain, reliability gain, and real-time gain in the FBL and high-SNR regime, is proposed in Section III-C.
+In Section III-A, we begin by deriving the high-SNR slope of EC in the FBL regime with a fixed error probability, which indicates the service-rate gain of low-latency communication systems.
+Based on the results of the high-SNR slope of EC in the FBL regime, we further generalize the conclusions to characterize the reliability gain by representing error probability as a function of SNR in Section III-B. Finally, in Section III-C, we propose the gain-conservation equation, which reveals the tradeoff among the service-rate gain, reliability gain, and real-time gain in the FBL and high-SNR regimes.